posuer/Check-COVID/README.md

 includes both extracted (journalist-written) and composed (annotator-written) claims.
 Experiments using both a fact-checking specific system (which achieved F1 scores of 76.99 and 69.90 respectively) and GPT-3.5 on this task reveal the difficulty of automatically fact-checking both claim types and the importance of in-domain data for good performance.
-Our data and models will be released publicly at [URL].
-#

-Disclaimer: All training, inference and eval code is built off of the code from [SciFact](https://github.com/allenai/scifact).

-#
 ## Data
-All data is included in the `CheckCOVID` directory
+All data is included in the `Check-COVID` directory

-- `auth` are claims drawn directly from news articles (files without this specifier in the title have claims written by annotators)

-- `writtenAuth` are claims written by annotators and claims drawn from news articles

-- `2_classes` does not include NEI examples
+- `variants_for_experiments` directory includs variatns and subsets of the dataset that were used for experiments in the paper

 - `abstracts` directory includes abstracts used to evaluate the rationale and full pipeline modules

+#

+Disclaimer: Training, inference and eval code is built off of the code from [SciFact](https://github.com/allenai/scifact).

 #
 ## Training